floriankraemer/floriankraemer.github.io/_posts/2026-04-10-The-Value-of-Value-Objects.markdown

 {% endtabs %}

 Also note that we changed the naming to follow the actual language of the domain, instead of using the term `User`.
 Many developers love calling actors `User`, no matter what the context is.

 ## One more Example to cure Primitive Obsession

 Primitive obsession occurs when you rely on basic data types (strings, integers, doubles) to represent complex domain concepts that have their own rules and logic.
 It’s problematic because primitives are "dumb"—a string doesn't know it’s supposed to be a valid email address, and an int doesn't know a "Price" can't be negative.
 This forces you to scatter validation logic throughout your codebase, increases the risk of passing arguments in the wrong order, and makes your code harder to read and maintain.

 The value objects will ensure that the invariant, the business rules associated with your value objects are always true, no matter where you use that value.
-If your rule would be to never have a negative price and you go with integers or floats (Don't do floats for money!), you'll have to have this check in a lot places, while it is logically to encapsulate that concept in the price object itself.
+If your rule would be to never have a negative price and you go with integers or floats (Don't do floats for money!), you'll have to have this check in a lot of places, while it is logical to encapsulate that concept in the price object itself.

 ### The "Obsessed" Example

 In this version, we use a simple string for an email.
-Notice how the User class has to take on the burden of validating what a "Email" actually is.
+Notice how the User class has to take on the burden of validating what an "Email" actually is.

 {% tabs vo-user-primitive %}